triktron/Hamser-Heros/README.md

 ### Fixed
 - mouse not releasing after returning to the menu (didn't fix it all the time)
+- fixed the menu size (for good i hope)

 ## [0.0.3] - 2020-21-04
 > [play link](http://triktron.com/Hamser-Heros/0.0.3)